Lithium Americas Corp. (LAC) Stock Dips While Market Gains: Key Facts

-Lithium Americas Corp.
-(LAC) closed the most recent trading day at $4.57, moving -1.08% from the previous trading session.
-The stock's performance was behind the S&P 500's daily gain of 0.32%.
-On the other hand, the Dow registered a gain of 0.38%, and the technology-centric Nasdaq increased by 0.35%.

-Coming into today, shares of the lithium producer had lost 31.25% in the past month.
-In that same time, the Basic Materials sector lost 0.53%, while the S&P 500 lost 2%.
+Prior to today's trading, shares of the lithium producer had lost 34.16% over the past month.
+This has lagged the Basic Materials sector's loss of 2.43% and the S&P 500's loss of 1.57% in that time.

 The upcoming earnings release of Lithium Americas Corp. will be of great interest to investors.
 The company's earnings report is expected on May 13, 2024.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Lithium Americas Corp.
+Investors should also pay attention to any latest changes in analyst estimates for Lithium Americas Corp.
 These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 7.58% higher.
-Lithium Americas Corp. is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 27.79% higher.
+Lithium Americas Corp. is currently a Zacks Rank #3 (Hold).

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 147, putting it in the bottom 42% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 169, finds itself in the bottom 33% echelons of all 250+ industries.

 Only $1 to See All Zacks' Buys and Sells